pRizz/bolero.headless/README.md

 ## Port Forwarding (from bolero.fun)

-You also need to open ports (port forwarding) in your NAT Router:
+You also need to open ports (port forwarding) in your NAT Router or if running in the cloud:

 * **UDP 14600**
 * **TCP 15600**